VyZX: Formal Verification of a Graphical Quantum Language: The ZX Calculus

 \subsection{Representing Unitary Gates}

 We translate some standard unitary gates from the quantum circuit model into \zxcalc in \Cref{fig:zx-gates}.
-Z, T, and and Rz($\alpha$) represent Z-axis rotations by the given angles, while X and Y rotate qubits by $\pi$ around the X and Y axes.
-H switches between the Z and X bases; following \citeauthor{vandewetering2020zxcalculus}~\citeyearpar[Section 3.6]{vandewetering2020zxcalculus} it can be decomposed into a sequence of red and green nodes.
-Finally, CNOT applies an X rotation (or ``NOT'') on the second qubit contingent on the first being $1$.
-Note that OCM counterintuitively tells us that we can slide the green ``controlling node'' past the red ``NOT'' without changing the semantics of the diagram.
+Z, T, and Rz($\alpha$) represent Z-axis rotations by the given angles, while X and Y rotate qubits by $\pi$ around the X and Y axes.
+The H (or Hadamard) gate switches between the Z and X bases; following van de Wetering~ \cite[Section 3.6]{vandewetering2020zxcalculus} it can be decomposed into a sequence of red and green nodes.
+Finally, CNOT applies an X rotation (or NOT) on the second qubit contingent on the first being $\ket{1}$.
+This set of unitary gates corresponds to the RzQ gate set~\cite{nam2018automated}, a universal gate set for quantum circuits (i.e. one capable of implementing any quantum computation).

 Having translations from gates into ZX allows us to convert quantum circuits to diagrams.
-Once we translate circuits into diagrams, we can use the \zxcalc rules without being bound by the circuit model's rigid structure.
-Note that the gates shown in \Cref{fig:zx-gates} form the RzQ gate set~\cite{nam2018automated}, a complete gate set for quantum computing.
+Once we translate circuits into diagrams, we can use the \zxcalc rules without being bound by the rigid structure of the circuit model.
+While several equational theories have recently been proposed for quantum circuits, these are generally more complicated than those of the \zxcalc~\cite{clement2023complete,clement2024minimal}.

-The \zxcalc is a valuable tool in the toolbox of any quantum computer scientist.
-It is broadly applicable within quantum computing due to its general nature.
-We can use the \zxcalc to visualize and diagrammatically reason about complex quantum operations.